lhy245/Tree-Main-Part-Extraction/README.md

 Please read the 'requirements.txt' file to install the necessary libraries.

-We also provide a simple sample dataset.
+We also provide a simple sample dataset（example.las）Links to result data and example data can be found at ×.
 This sample dataset is from: "Wielgosz, M., Puliti, S., Xiang, B., Schindler, K., Astrup, R., 2024.
 SegmentAnyTree: A sensor and platform agnostic deep learning model for tree segmentation using laser scanning data.
 Remote Sens.
 Environ.
-313, 114367. ".
-Links to other result data can be found at ×.
+313, 114367. ". .
 The provided algorithm code is divided into three parts:

 <img width="327" height="369" alt="example" src="https://github.com/user-attachments/assets/0dea1c37-24f3-4e6b-a678-99a75a979935" />